kaist-plrg/consensus-spectec/documentation/Eth2SpecTec-TypeProcess.md

 ### 3.2 BytesV: Preserving Length Information

-To solve this problem, we introduce `BytesV`, a runtime value type that preserves both the numeric value and the byte length:
+To solve this problem, we introduce `BytesV`, a runtime value type that preserves both the numeric value and the byte length.
+In the IL (Intermediate Language) value system, `BytesV` is defined as part of the `value'` type:

 ```ocaml
 type value' =